Vectors

 y .= ...) avoids allocations - Batch Operations: Combine multiple operations in one broadcast

-- Avoid Extraction: Keep data in distributed vectors; don't extract to Julia arrays
+- Avoid Extraction: Keep data in distributed vectors; don't extract to Julia arrays unless necessary

 # Good: in-place, batched